carpentries-incubator/fair-bio-practice/_episodes/12-data-repositories.md

 ## Evaluating a research data repository
 You can evaluate the repositories by following this criteria:
+- who is behind it, what is its funding
 - quality of interaction: is the interaction for purposes of data deposit or reuse efficient, effective and satisfactory for you?
 - take-up and impact: what can I put in it?
 Is anyone else using it?
 Will others be able to find stuff deposited in it?
 Is the repository linked to other data repositories so I don't have to search tehre as well?
 Can anyone reuse the data?
 Can others cite the data, and will depositing boost citations to related papers?
 - policy and process: does it help you meet community standards of good practice and comply with policies stipulating data deposit?